-10.9. writevtk: Particle Visualization in paraview
+10.5. writevtk: Particle Visualization in paraview

-This feature allows to export the particle positions in a paraview compatible VTK file.
+This feature allows to export the particle positions in a paraview 3 compatible VTK file.
 Paraview is a powerful and easy to use open-source visualization program for scientific data.
 Since ESPResSo can export the lattice-Boltzmann velocity field 12.8 in the VTK format as well and paraview allows to visualize particles with glyphs and vector fields with stream lines, glyphs, contourplots, etc., one can use it so completely visualize a coupled lattice-Boltzmann MD simulation.
-It can also create videos without much effort if one exports data of individual time steps into separate files with filenames including a running index (data\0.vtk, data\1.vtk, ...).
+It can also create videos without much effort if one exports data of individual time steps into separate files with filenames including a running index (data_0.vtk, data_1.vtk, ...).

-|writevtk filename [( all | types )]
+writevtk filename [(all | type)]

-- filename Name of the file to export the particle positions into. - [( all | type )] Specifies a list of particle types which should be exported.
+- \bullet filename Name of the file to export the particle positions into. - [(all | type)] Specifies which particle type should be exportet.
 The default is all.
-Alternatively, a list of type number can be given.
+Alternatively, a type number can be given.
 Exporting the positions of all particles but in separate files might make sense if one wants to distinguish the different particle types in the visualization (i.e. by color or size).
-To export a type 1 use something along writevtk "test.tcl" "1".
-To export types 1, 5, 7, which are not to be distinguished in the visualization, use writevtk "test.tcl" "7 1 5".
-The order in the list is arbitrary, but duplicates are not ignored!